HyunWinter/HyunWinter/README.md

 ### Hi there, I'm H 👋

 - ⚡ I am a Full Stack Developer with 4 years of experience
-- 🔭 I am based in in Oregon, USA
+- 🔭 I am based in Oregon, USA
-- 🌱 This is my off-work profile for hobby projects
+- 🌱 This is my off-work profile for hobby projects (mostly private)
 - 🔍 Check out my website for more works

 ### Primary Tech Stacks